Buying Your First BJJ Gi

 The Fuji All Around Gi

 The Fuji All Around gi is listed at $94 on the Fuji website without shipping.
-It’s not dirt cheap — any gi that’s less than $70 is probably a rip off, and will probably rip off while rolling — but it’s perfect for a starter gi: It’s available at almost every martial arts store, not to mention Amazon and eBay.
+It can be $10 or so lower on Amazon if you prefer to shop from there.
+It’s not dirt cheap — any gi that’s less than $70 is probably a rip off, and will probably rip apart while rolling — but it’s perfect for a starter gi: It’s available at almost every martial arts store, not to mention Amazon and eBay.
 It’s available in every size, from the smallest of kids to the largest of adults.
 And most importantly, it’s a trusted brand that will not fall apart on you when you start training.

 Simply put, you can’t go wrong with the Fuji All Around as your first gi.
 Even the famed gi addict Meerkatsu agrees: